chaoss/grimoirelab-tutorial/sortinghat/data.md

 ...
 ```

-We can observe how all uuids are different, and for eachh row, equal to ids.
-This is because we have run no merging operation on SortingHat, and for now each unique identity correspond to one identity found in repositories (repo identity).
+We can observe how all uuids are different, and for each row, equal to ids.
+This is because we have run no merging operation on SortingHat, and for now each unique identity corresponds to one identity found in repositories (repo identity).
 We can see how the source for all the identities is `git` (we only analyzed git repositories).
 All identities have `name` and `email`, but don't have `username` (it is NULL), since it is not data found in the email addresses found in git repositories.
 All of these identities were found either as authors of committers of some commit in the analyzed git repositories.

 The `uidentities` table just lists the valid unique identities (in this case, I'm showing full hashes):